rocky-linux/documentation/docs/books/admin_guide/14-special-authority.md

 ---------- 1 root root 874 Jan  12 13:42 /etc/shadow
 ```

 Since the ordinary users can change their password, they must have written the password to the **/etc/shadow** file.
-When an ordinary users executes the `passwd` command, it will temporarily change to the owner of the file -- **root**.
+When an ordinary user executes the `passwd` command, it will temporarily change to the owner of the file -- **root**.
 For **shadow** file, **root** can not be restricted by permissions.
 This is why `passwd` command needs SUID permission.

 As mentioned earlier, basic permissions can be represented by numbers, such as 755, 644, and so on.
 SUID is represented by **4**.
 For executable binaries, you can set permissions like this -- **4755**.